The Netherlands Travel Guide

 Cheap Used Bikes

 With the massive popularity of biking in the Netherlands, and so many bikes, bicycle theft is a huge business here.
 Some thieves try to pawn stolen bicycles to tourists.
 You may think this is not a problem, but buying a stolen bike is a criminal offense in the Netherlands.
-Never buy bicycles from people selling on the street.
+Never buy a bicycle from someone selling it on the street.
 Alternatively, you may be sold a bike that falls apart soon after your purchase.

 Fast Food

 Some fast food places are known to charge high prices for items not marked with a price.
-If prices are not marked, ask first.
+Never order anything where the price is not listed.

 Used Public Transport Tickets

 Beware of people trying to sell you transportation tickets at discounted prices.
 They are likely used.
-Only buy from standard ticket locations.
+Only buy from official ticket sites or locations.

 Getting Around The Netherlands